hrydgard/ppsspp-site/docs/articles/vulkan-driver-bugs.md

 Fixed in the latest Adreno drivers since some time, supposedly fixed by Mali (but not yet confirmed).

+#### Lost device when writing to gl_FragDepth with depth test set to NEVER

+The workaround for the above bug eventually led to this one - UFC 2010 does the stencil+discard thing, with depth test set to NEVER.

 ### Color mask not applied

 The color mask controls which channels of a color attachment are written.
 It's possible to write to only the depth buffer while still having both a color buffer and a depth buffer bound by setting the color mask to 0.
 Unfortunately, on Adreno 500, this does not produce the expected results.